About the RN to bsn program

 - An associate’s degree in nursing from an accredited program*

 - A GPA of 2.8 or higher in all nursing (NUR) coursework from the ASN awarding program

 - An active, unencumbered Florida RN license or enhanced licensure through the Nurse Licensure Compact (eNLC) by January 5th.

-*In order to be eligible for the RN to BSN program, applicants must have completed an ASN degree from an ACEN accredited program.
+*To be eligible for the RN to BSN program, applicants must have completed an ASN degree from an ACEN-accredited program.

 Proof of enrollment in and/or completion of the following required prerequisite courses, (all with an earned grade of C or higher):

 - 3 credits of Psychology, Social Psychology, or Sociology course with prefix of PSY, SOP or SYG

 - 3 credits of Biology, Chemistry, or Physics course with prefix of BSC, CHM or PHY

 - 4 credits of Anatomy & Physiology 1 (including a lab component)